top of page

 If you live with fibromyalgia, give yourself grace.
 Healing is not linear.
 Some days will be hard, but there will also be days filled with joy, laughter, and connection.
 And those days are worth holding onto.

 Living with fibromyalgia requires strength, resilience, and community.
 If you’re walking this path, know that your story matters, your struggles are valid, and your perseverance is inspiring.
-I walked this path alone for so long feeling like a failure until I met my husband.
-ANd now I have a support system and it has made the path so much more bearable.
+I walked this path alone for so long, feeling like a failure until I met my husband.
+Now, I have a support system, and it has made the path so much more bearable.
 Together, through awareness and support, we can help make the invisible pain of fibromyalgia better understood and better cared for.
 Just know this… I SEE YOU.
 I UNDERSTAND.
 YOU ARE NOT ALONE! ♥️

 Comments